vyom153069/Automating-the-result/README.md

   npm install
   ```

-* Create a credentials.JSON in the activity folder file with your IMDb account email and password as follows:
+* Create a credentials.JSON in the activity folder file with your email and password as follows:

   ```json
     {